 For code-based measures, the utility (or its agent) generally uses building energy simulation software to model whole building use for both the base code baseline building as well as the more efficient stretch code compliant building.
 These models could be developed by a utility or another policy advocate using building energy simulation software.
 The two energy models, base and stretch codes, are used to predict the annual energy savings attributable to development of a stretch code compliant building as opposed to a building built according to base code.
 The result is normalized by the modeled building’s floor area to establish the final ex ante savings estimate on a per unit (square foot) basis.

-Once these models are established, the evaluator is responsible for intendent review of the models to confirm the inputs are properly populated and reflect conditions appropriate to the given building type, market, and applicable building energy code.
+Once these models are established, the evaluator is responsible for independent review of the models to confirm the inputs are properly populated and reflect conditions appropriate to the given building type, market, and applicable building energy code.
 Furthermore, the evaluator will review and confirm the utility’s estimation of potential market savings for each municipality that adopted the applicable stretch code.
 Market level data may be provided by the utility, participating municipality, federal databases, publicly available reports, manufacturer or other equipment sales data, and other secondary sources.

 When either the stretch code or base code changes, the building energy simulation models are updated by the utility (or its agent) and the evaluator review cycle is repeated.